tinybirdco/copy-live-coding/README.md

 # Deduplicating OLAP with scheduled data snapshots - Live Coding Session

-OLAP databases are optimized for fast ingestion and bulk processing, so it is always better to transform update/delete scenarios into append + deduplicate.
+OLAP databases are optimized for fast ingestion and bulk processing, so it is always better to transform update/delete scenarios into append + deduplicate ones.

-Duplicates happen when:
+When duplicates happen in analytical databases:

-- Upserts
+- When doing upserts: this is done in ClickHouse tipically using a [ReplacingMergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replacingmergetree/).
-- Constant ingestion: lots of rows inserted at different times with the same primary key
+- When having constant ingestion: lots of rows inserted at different times with the same primary key

 Strategies to deduplicate: